-Inventory is valued at cost using the weighted average method.
+Inventory is valued at cost using the first-in, first-out (FIFO) method (or weighted average).
 The consumption method of inventory is used, which charges inventory as an expenditure when it is consumed.
-Reservation of fund balance is not necessary.
-Management may reserve a portion of fund balance in any amount as a budgetary technique to ensure the availability of resources at the appropriate time.
+A portion of fund balance, representing inventory, is considered Nonspendable.
 USDA commodity inventory consists of food donated by the United States Department of Agriculture.
 It is valued at the prices paid by the USDA for the commodities.